 What If I Haven’t Filed Tax Returns in 2018 or 2019?

 There has been no official guidance released on this situation yet.
 In the professional opinion of the tax advisors at Boundless Tax, we would urge you to complete your 2018 and/or 2019 returns as soon as possible, and stress seeking out the assistance of a licensed tax professional to do so.

 However, if you have special extenuating tax circumstances, please note that the IRS is essentially closed to tax professionals at this point in time – they are powerless to research anomalies with tax account, as IRS phone and fax lines are going un-staffed.

 Reach out to a licensed tax professional (like Boundless Tax!) as soon as possible for assistance with filing your 2018 and/or 2019 tax returns so you don’t miss out on your stimulus check.

-Where do I Sign Up for my Economic Stimulus Payment?
+Where do I Sign Up for my Coronavirus Stimulus Payment?

 You don’t – there is no sign up.
 The payments will be automatic for people who have filed a tax return in 2018 or 2019, or have gotten Social Security benefits recently.
 The IRS asks people not to call with questions (good luck getting through to a staffed phone line there anyway).

 In short, by direct deposit or a mailed, paper check.
 Here’s a few different scenarios on how this will shake out: